Skip to Content

 The thing to remember, though, is that whales are wild creatures, and there are no guarantees they’ll show up.

-But if you don’t spot whales on your tour, most tour operators will offer you another tour complimentary.
+But a guided whale watching tour is still the best way to view whales.
+If you’re really unlucky and don’t spot them on your tour, most tour operators will offer you another tour complimentary.

 Best Cabo whale watching tours